TayMcQuaya/AudioBook-Organizer/GMAIL_EMAIL_SETUP_GUIDE.md

    - AWS: Parameter Store or Secrets Manager

 3. **Email Templates Location**:
-   - Auth templates: Upload to Supabase Dashboard
+   - Auth templates: Configured in Supabase Dashboard
-   - Purchase templates: `/email_templates_supabase/` directory
+   - Transactional templates: `/email_templates_supabase/` directory (included in deployment)

 ### Security Best Practices:
 - Use a dedicated Gmail account for the service